 The bold tip version is even more smooth than the medium.
 It literally glides.
 The bold tip isn’t as good for tiny writing as the medium, but I use it a lot for everything else, and it’s probably the smoothest pen I’ve ever used.

 I use this tiny (it’s almost the size of my phone!)
 Canon Ivy Mobile Photo Mini Photo Printer to print my little 2×3 photos from my phone, via Bluetooth, for my journals.
 The pictures have a peel and stick backing, which makes it really easy to stick them in my journals.
 (See my review here.)

 This is the case I got for my Canon Ivy.
-It’s a beautiful, hard-shell case, and it was only $9.99 at the time I bought it.
+It’s a beautiful, hard-shell case.